mynamegabe/May-CTF-Writeups/Jail/Python Break/README.md

 - N/A

 ### Analysis
-Participants were expected to figure out that this was also a Python code executor<br/>
+Participants were expected to figure out that this was also a Python code executor.<br/>
-Instead of accessing a variable, the challenge required participants to break out of the Python environment to access the flag by using the OS module
+Instead of accessing a variable, the challenge required participants to break out of the Python environment to access the flag by using the OS module.

 ### Solution
 1. To locate the flag file<br/>